zephyrquest/smartblaze/README.md

 # SmartBlaze

 **SmartBlaze** is an application designed to integrate with AI models such as OpenAI's ChatGPT and Google's Gemini.
 It was developed as part of the university thesis project, drawing inspiration from Chatbox (https://github.com/Bin-Huang/chatbox).
-The application is built primarily using the C# programming language, with Blazor and ASP.NET Core frameworks forming the core of its architecture.
+The application is mainly built with C# using Blazor and ASP.NET Core as its core frameworks.

 ![SmartBlaze](images/smartblaze.png)